 If the material component for Chromatic Orb is not a concern, then it is one of the best spells available at 1st level.
 It provides unmatched versatility and supplies significant damage output.
 It can be used as a flavor piece for any character build, which is always a positive in 5e.

-The only real concern is the ranged attack of low-level spell caster.
+The only real concern is the ranged attack of a low-level spellcaster.
 That being said, it is not a unique problem and should definitely not sway you away from this spell.